nglaeser/CRIME-attack/README.md

 * Set enough memory, provided your host machine can afford it, so the VM won't lag painfully.
 I set it at 4096 MB.
 * Once the machine is running, repeat step 1.1 with the VM's `/etc/hosts`.

 3. Install the vulnerable browser on your VM.
-It seems only Chrome was every truly vulnerable to CRIME, so in this demo I used [Chrome v xx](https://www.googleapis.com/download/storage/v1/b/chromium-browser-snapshots/o/Linux_x64%2F100002%2Fchrome-linux.zip?generation=1&alt=media).
+It seems only Chrome (/Chromium) was every truly vulnerable to CRIME, so in this demo I used [Chrome (Chromium) v 15.0.875.0](https://www.googleapis.com/download/storage/v1/b/chromium-browser-snapshots/o/Linux_x64%2F100002%2Fchrome-linux.zip?generation=1&alt=media).
 * Download the ZIP file
 * Extract its contents
 * run `./chrome-wrapper` in the terminal